-Also known as the Brightling Needle, this obelisk stands atop a hill, variously known as Brightling Down and Brightling Beacon, that is 646 feet (187 m) above sea level, making it the second highest point in East Sussex.
+Known locally as the Brightling Needle, this obelisk stands atop a hill, variously known as Brightling Down and Brightling Beacon, that is 646 feet (197 m) above sea level.
+The obelisk itself is 65 feet (20 m) high.
+It is constructed of coursed stone, built in four sections with a stringcourse above each section.

 In 1985, extensive renovations were carried out to strengthen and stabilize the obelisk.
 Two local men who were involved with earlier repairs scratched these words into the structure: R Croft, 1899; and Charles Croft, July 29, 1889, aged 16 years.